 What is IOLTA?

-In 1984, the Supreme Court of Texas established a mechanism for funding legal aid for low-income Texans by collecting interest on client trust accounts.
-Through the Texas Interest on Lawyers’ Trust Accounts (IOLTA) Program, attorneys voluntarily pooled the interest earned on trust accounts to provide civil legal services to the poor.
+The Supreme Court of Texas established IOTLA as a mechanism for funding legal aid for low-income Texans by collecting interest on client trust accounts in 1984.
+Through the Texas IOLTA Program, attorneys voluntarily pooled the interest earned on trust accounts to provide civil legal services to the poor.
 The same year, the Court created the Texas Access to Justice Foundation, a nonprofit corporation, to administer the program, including the collection and granting of IOLTA funds.

 The interest on the IOLTA accounts is remitted to the Foundation, which grants the money to nonprofit organizations that provide free civil aid to low-income Texans.

 The Rules Governing the Operation of the Texas Access to Justice Foundation, adopted by the Supreme Court of Texas in 1988, prohibit the use of IOLTA funds to directly fund class action suits, lawsuits against governmental entities, or lobbying for or against political candidates or issues.

 All 50 states and the District of Columbia have approved IOLTA programs.
 In Australia and Canada, where the IOLTA concept originated, the programs have been operating since the 1960s.
 For more information about IOLTA at the national level, visit www.iolta.org.